sleepy365/trade_review/README.md

 1. Queries trade confirmations from IBKR which get sent to my gmail
 2. Stores trade confirmations into a trade database which can be accessed, and backed up.
 3. Portfolio analysis for exposure management, position management, open position PL, scalp PL breakdowns, and trades by ticker
-4. Also has functions to read in manual trades.csv incase trade confirmation was missing
+4. Also has functions to read in exports/manual_trades.csv incase trade confirmations are missing

 # trade_counter
 Script that pulls trade confirmations from IBKR and presents timestamps and trade content.
 This tool counts the number executed